Lvdl1999/ProgrammeerProject/REPORT.md

 When my API worked I realised it did load the recipes titles in the ResultsActivity but not the recipes images.
 I couldn't understand how because the titles did come through.
 After trying a lot with Natasja I found out it was because of the url itself.
 The url was an 'http'- instead of 'https' link which is why it didn't work.
 I created a method which splits the url at the ':' and puts an 's' inbetween.

-Week 2:
+**Week 2:**

+_Working with API_
 Working on both API requests went really well, I had a really good idea about how I wanted to use and implement it.
 In case I forgot something about the standards of a Request I used my older projects from AndroidStudio.
 After both the SearchRequest and GetRequest for the API worked I started with the users recipes.
 I decided to go with the Rester Database because I have already used it once before.

 _Two search options to one_
 At first I wanted to make two search options.
 One to search for users recipes and one for the API recipes.
 This wouldn't be a nice solution and certainly not very user friendly because it would require a user two search twice but seperately.
 After the data is received from both the APISearchRequest and the UserSearchRequest it's put together in one list which is shown in through the ResultsAdapter.
 I decided to make sure the user recipes always show first in the ResultsActivity because the API has an endless amount of recipes and that would outshine the user recipes if they came after.

-Week 3:
+**Week 3:**

+_Recipe tags risks_
 I had to make something to make sure the RecipeActivity could recognize whether the user clicked on an user recipe or API recipe.
 I started off quite enthousiasmic but then I messed up and didn't get the code back as it was.
 So I had to go back to my last commit, which was were I left off the day before.
-I created the Recipe tag so it knows to do the right request.
+But eventually I created the Recipe tag so the app knows to do the right request.

 _Difference recipes_
 During this week I realized the difficulty about the difference between working with the API recipes and userrecipes.